MicrosoftDocs/Hololens/hololens/security-state-separation-isolation.md

 It is important to note that executable files and data that are changeable at runtime (and are not critical to the operating system function), can be discarded and re-created when the data is corrupted or compromised.
 A high-value alterable state is either functionally required to persist by the operating system, or expected to persist across operating system shutdown, and/or across reboots by supported Windows operating system and device scenarios.
 Examples of high-value mutable state are:
-  * Administrator-configured global device settings, such as disabling the location for all users.
+  * IT Admin-configured global device settings, such as disabling the location for all users.
   * Wi-fi network connection access data-device-remembered networks and associated connection passwords.
   * Crash dumps including settings, logs.
   * Drivers downloaded on-demand for newly discovered devices.